Ring’s affordable, easy-to-use line of indoor and outdoor cameras are some of the best the industry has to offer

 With that in mind, read on for our expert advice and insight on Ring cameras and how the brand can help you secure your home – inside and out.

-Pro Tip: While Ring’s cameras are solid and built to last, we also think Google Nest’s line of cameras, especially the Nest Cam IQ Outdoor, has a slight edge in build quality over Ring.
+Pro Tip: While Ring’s cameras are solid and built to last, we also think Google Nest’s line of cameras, especially the Nest Cam Battery and Floodlight Camera, has a slight edge in build quality over Ring.
 If durability is a top priority for you, we suggest looking into Google Nest, starting with our hands-on review of Nest Cam IQ cameras.
+The Nest Cam IQ is an older camera, but Nest’s newer (and cheaper) cameras inherited its smartest features.

 Stick Up Cam is Ring’s go-anywhere security camera, with options for plug-in or battery power and simple mounting hardware included for installation.
 With a 130-degree field of view and sharp-as-a-tack 1080p HD video resolution, Stick Up Cam covers plenty of ground and is basically ready to use right out of the box, after some quick setup steps.
 We found it to be especially effective as a nanny cam.